-In market and income terms, the Nordic & Baltic region in 2019 expanded its strong, vertically integrated position in cement, ready-mixed concrete and aggregates.
-Aalborg Portland has Europe's largest cement plant with seven kiln lines, its own unique harbour-side location, raw material resources (chalk) in close proximity, and a distribution network consisting of 10 terminals in Denmark and Northern Europe.
-The region also commands 68 ready-mixed concrete facilities in the Nordic countries and 10 raw material quarries (aggregates) in Denmark and Sweden.
+In market and income terms, the Nordic & Baltic region expanded its strong, vertically integrated position within cement, ready-mixed concrete and aggregates.
+Aalborg Portland is Europe's largest cement plant with seven kiln lines, its own unique dock facility, raw material resources (chalk) in close proximity, and a product distribution network consisting of 9 terminals in Denmark and Northern Europe.
+The region also commands 66 ready-mixed concrete facilities in the Nordic countries and nine raw material quarries (aggregates) in Denmark and Sweden.

-The Nordic & Baltic region accounts for 46% of Group

-revenue.
-In 2019, revenue increased by 2% and EBITDA by 14% compared with 2018.
-Revenue and earnings were impacted by a continued weakening of the Swedish and Norwegian currencies.
+The Nordic & Baltic region accounts for 46% of Group revenue.
+In 2020, revenue was maintained at the same level as the previous year, and EBITDA increased by 11% compared with 2019.
+Both revenue and earnings were impacted by lower activity in Norway.

-Progress was reported in Denmark and in Sweden, while Norway experienced declining activity in housing and commercial construction.
-Investments in terminals at the sales subsidiaries in France, Belgium and Poland led to a 14% increase in sales in these countries of white cement produced in Aalborg.
-In 2020, a further terminal will be established in southern France to strengthen access to this market.
+Denmark and Sweden made progress, while Norway experienced slowdown in housing and commercial construction.
+Despite negative impact due to Covid-19, particularly in France, overall sales of Aalborgmanufactured white cement at the Group's sales subsidiaries in France, Belgium and Poland were maintained.
+In 2020, a further terminal facility was established, which will strengthen access to the market in Southern France.

-In the ready-mixed concrete segment, investment is in progress to consolidate market position in the Nordic region.
-An upgraded concrete facility entered use in Drammen, Norway, in mid-2019, and further facilities are planned and scheduled for service implementation this year and next year.
+In the ready-mixed concrete segment, the Group is investing to consolidate its market position in the Nordic region, and more planned facility upgrades will become operational this year.